-There are many things to do in Waiheke, but when packing for a day on the island, definitely bring your bathing suit to make the most of the island's picture-perfect beaches at every turn.
+There are plenty of things to do in Waiheke, but when packing for a day on island, definitely bring your bathing suit to make the most of the island's picture-perfect beaches.
 If you’re in New Zealand during Summer, sunblock is a must, as the UV index can get very high, and burn time very low.
-Don’t worry about packing lunch, the island boasts plenty of good, authentic New Zealand food to sample.
-Snacks are a good idea though as is bottled water – convenience stores aren’t in abundance.
+Don’t worry about packing lunch, the island boasts plenty of amazing, authentic New Zealand food to gorge on.
+Snacks are a good idea though as is bottled water as convenience stores aren’t in abundance.

 Many of Waiheke’s vineyards offer wonderful and world-renowned fine dining.
-Of these, Mudbrick Vineyard and Restaurant (126 Church Bay Road) is one of the best known, and if you’re planning to pop by, you’ll need to book ahead.
-If you’re visiting on the spur of the moment and can’t find a booking, there are wonderful, slightly more casual options to be found.
-Try the Veranda Cafe at Stonyridge Vineyard (80 Onetangi Road) or local favourite Casita Miro (3 Brown Road), which features a beautiful mosaic garden.
+Of these, Mudbrick Vineyard and Restaurant (126 Church Bay Road - see main image) is one of the best known.
+If you’re planning to pop by, be sure to book ahead as this place is incredibly popular.
+If you’re visiting on the spur of the moment, there are wonderful, slightly more casual options to be found.
+Try the Veranda Cafe at Stonyridge Vineyard along with one of their signature Cabernets (80 Onetangi Road) or local favourite Casita Miro (3 Brown Road), which features a beautiful mosaic garden.

 As well as producing excellent wine, Waiheke’s climate is perfect for crafting beautiful olive oil.
 A visit to one of the many olive groves on the Eastern shore of the island is a wonderful experience, and a great chance to learn more about the delicately flavoured oil.
 Rangihoua Estate (1 Gordons Road) offers tours that give visitors firsthand insight into the process of producing the oil, and a chance to pick up some bottles to take home.

 It’s hard to go wrong when choosing activities on Waiheke.
-Enjoy the gentle pace of the island and go exploring.
-Visitors and locals all agree that Waiheke Island casts a spell – it’s a magical place and one you’ll want to return to.
+Enjoy the gentle pace of the island or explore to your heart's content.
+Whatever your motivation for visiting, Waiheke Island casts a spell – it’s a magical place that captures the heart and makes you want to return.